rmcmurray/korg-ex800-editor/README.md

 ![Main Window](./Screenshots/screenshot-main-screen.png)

-On a separate tab, you can edit the parameters for the Voltage Controlled Oscillator (VCF) and Modulation Generator (MG):
+On a separate tab, you can edit the parameters for the Voltage Controlled Filter (VCF) and Modulation Generator (MG):

 ![Voltage Controlled Oscillator and Modulation Generator](./Screenshots/screenshot-vcf-and-mg.png)